As a kid, did you ever dream of owning a wild animal? Maybe a baby tiger or even a baby leopard?

 Later on…

-American Shorthairs were introduced into the breeding mix in order to give the Ocicat a larger build, which would be able to accentuate his spotted coat.
+American Shorthairs were introduced into the breeding mix to give the Ocicat a larger build, which would be able to accentuate his spotted coat.
+Today, Ocicat breeders will breed cats to produce patterns, including ticked, ivory, solid designs, and the “classic” golden bullseye pattern.
+Each of which is considered “acceptable” by the Cat Fanciers Association (CFA)

-They’re all going to be rather long and muscular.
-And while they may range in size from medium to large, they’re all going to have almond-shaped eyes and ears that are far apart and stand alert.
+As we just noted, the cat breed can come in various patterns, but a few “traits” will remain constant regardless of what color “type” of Ocicat you choose to adopt.
+Traits such as they’re all going to be rather long and muscular.
+And while they may range in size from medium to large, they will all have almond-shaped eyes and ears far apart and stand alert.

-Now because it’s often difficult to know how large Ocicat kittens will become, if you know that you have a preference for either a large or medium sized spotted cat, you’ll want to be sure that you let your Ocicat breeder know right away, because some Ocicat breeders may also have a preference as well and only choose to breed one size or another.
+Now, because it’s often difficult to know how large Ocicat kittens will become, if you know that you have a preference for either a large or medium-sized spotted cat, you’ll want to be sure that you let your Ocicat breeder know right away because some Ocicat breeders may also have a preference as well and only choose to breed one size or another.

 For us here at…

-IndulgeYourPet, we don’t necessarily have a preference when it comes to how big or small an Ocicat is, what really attracts us to one particular cat vs another is their coat pattern (we love bull’s eye versions), as well as those with the classic fawn silver coloring.
+IndulgeYourPet, we don’t necessarily have a preference regarding how big or small an Ocicat is.
+What attracts us to one particular cat vs. another is their coat pattern (we love bull’s eye versions) and those with the classic fawn silver coloring.
+But who are we to say what “kind” of Ocicat is better than another?
+You may prefer a tawny or a chocolate!
+Either way, you’re going to have a fantastic-looking cat and….
+Isn’t it always the cat’s personality that makes us fall in love with them anyway?

 Train cats?

-It is true that the Ocicat cat breed is “generally” healthy, there are some conditions which you should be aware of and on the lookout for when deciding which Ocicat breeder you should use.
+Anytime you decide to adopt a pedigree cat, you always risk having an animal that could be an increased risk for a variety of inheritable diseases.
+While it is true that the Ocicat cat breed is “generally” healthy, there are some conditions you should be aware of and look for when deciding which Ocicat breeder you should use.

-Also, knowing what medical conditions your Ocicat kitten could be at risk for will give you an idea about what “kind” of questions you should be asking when meeting with your Ocicat breeder.
+Also, knowing what medical conditions your Ocicat kitten could be at risk for will give you an idea of what “kind” of questions you should ask when meeting with your Ocicat breeder.
+Medical conditions that could affect your Ocicat kitten may include:

 - Liver or renal amyloidosis